What is operational technology (OT) Security?

 Guard Your OT Infrastructure Against Breaches with SSH Communications Security

 PrivX OT offers models with varying classification levels for managerial teams that require individualized authorized access, to ensure responsible use.
-Reach out to us today to learn more about how PrivX OT can optimize your ot security to keep both your data and people safe.
+Reach out to us today to learn more about how PrivX OT can optimize your OT security to keep both your data and people safe.
 You can also read more in our Secure Remote Access Management Buyer's Guide for OT.